MysticalTurtle/Plantify/README.md

  Author: Edson Daniel Salvador Soel

  Architecture:
- We have 4 main folers: core, domain, data and presentation
+ We have 4 main folers: core, domain, data and presentation.
+ Initially using clean architecture.

  Core:
  Here we have general configuration for the project such as routes, constants, Failure base class and utils

  Domain:
- Here we have the entities for the projects, the entities are
+ Here we have the entities for the projects, the definitions of the request and the usecases

  Data: